 Emergencies can be scary, and dental emergencies are no different.
 When one arises, it is easy to panic.
 The first instinct is often to head to the local emergency room.
 Fortunately, many dental emergencies do not require hospital care.
-Most can be treated right in our Evanston dental office.
+Most can be treated right here at our Evanston dental office.
 There are even some that can easily be managed at home.
-At Winning Smile Dental Group, we can help you determine the best course of action and feel better right away with emergency dentistry in Evanston, IL.
+If you call Winning Smile Dental Group, we can help you determine the best course of action and feel better right away with emergency dentistry in Evanston, IL.

 Why Choose Winning Smile Dental Group for Emergency Dentistry?

 - Same-Day Emergency Appointments

 How We Treat Dental Emergencies

 The sooner you get in touch with our practice, the sooner we can start helping you take the necessary steps toward lasting relief from your dental emergency.
 While the details of your treatment will depend on your situation, we’ll normally follow these steps:

 - Same-Day Appointment: We’ll make arrangements to see you as soon as we can, and we’ll provide first-aid advice over the phone based on the symptoms that you describe.

 - Emergency Exam: At our office, we will capture any necessary X-rays and take a close look at your teeth and gums so that we can figure out what the cause of your emergency is.
 We’ll also help you deal with any pain you might currently be suffering from.